Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 For example: "As a parent...
 I would like to share my knowledge and experience... to help the post-primary plan..."

-In addition to the above, the NCSE doesn't just provide support for pupils during transitions between Primary and Secondary School but also provides guidelines for other transitions which can be found [here.](https://ncse.ie/transitions-2)
+In addition to the above, the NCSE doesn't just provide support for pupils during transitions between primary and secondary schools but also provides guidelines for other transitions which can be found [here.](https://ncse.ie/transitions-2)

 I was curious to find out if MyPSE.ie could serve pupils involved across this whole spectrum of educational transitions.
 Including: